open-organization/open-org-definition/open_org_maturity_model.md

 - Guidelines for sharing and soliciting diverse points of view on company or departmental decisions and are published for anyone to see, and a cross-functional team of organizational members helps maintain them

-- Organization advances clear guidelines for participants' use of collaborative platforms, and encourages the use open technical standards in their work
+- Organization advances clear guidelines for participants' use of collaborative platforms, and encourages the use of open technical standards in their work

 - Leaders establish multiple channels and methods for feedback, each of which is aligned with people's preferences for providing it; leaders are reflexive about their attitudes toward feedback and open the feedback processes themselves to feedback from others